-Was it worth it?
+Was all of this rucking worth it?
 What are the actual benefits of rucking?

-There is plenty of reason that rucking is primary basic tool for training and testing in elite military units around the globe.
-Beyond building a durable body and mind, rucking adds health benefits by getting you outside and so much more.
-In this article, we’ll review 11 awesome benefits of rucking that make it the “exercise” you should add to your fitness plan.
+There is plenty of reason that rucking is the primary tool for training and testing in elite military units around the globe.
+Beyond building a durable body and mind, rucking brings health benefits by getting you outside into the sunlight and fresh air and so much more.
+In this article, we’ll review 11 awesome benefits of rucking that make it the “exercise” you need to add to your fitness plan.

 - What is Rucking?

 - 15 Benefits of Rucking as a Workout